 - 8.1.
-The Trustees have delegated the responsibility for buying and selling investments to the investment managers.
-The Trustees have considered the risk of liquidity as referred to above. - 8.2.
+The Trustee has delegated the responsibility for buying and selling investments to the investment managers.
+The Trustee has considered the risk of liquidity as referred to above. - 8.2.
 Ultimately, the investments will all have to be sold when the Plan's life comes to an end.
-In this situation, the Trustees are aware of the fact that the realisable value of some investments, were there to be a forced sale, might be lower than the market value shown in the Plan accounts.
+In this situation, the Trustee is aware of the fact that the realisable value of some investments, were there to be a forced sale, might be lower than the market value shown in the Plan accounts.